UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 worked, I read this incredible book called The Futures of Women by Pamela McCorduck and Nancy Ramsey, and that changed my life.
 It looks at four scenarios for the future.
-What it did for me was to make me realize that when we think about getting women into computing, we’re only looking at half of the picture.
+What it did for me was to make me realize that when we think about getting w[omen into computing, we’re only looking at half of the picture.
 We’re not really looking at the other half, which is: What do women—all women—want and bring to technology?
 What should we be creating; how do we bring those two sides together?
 With the help of Barbara Fittipaldi and the Kellogg Foundation, I put together a meeting at Princeton.
-There were a dozen women, and I said, “Read this book, and let’s come together and just talk about it.”
+There were a dozen women, and I said, “Read this book, and let’s come together and j](^guqssdugeh)ust talk about it.”
 There was Carol Realini, who has now founded a number of successful companies; Barbara Simons was there; Judith Klavans was there, I think;
 I can’t remember who everyone else was.
-I came out of it with a title—“The Institute for Women and Technology”—and I knew that it had something to do with both sides of this issue: getting women into computing and what’s being created.
-The two have to go together.
+I came out of it with a title—“The Institute for Women a[nd Technology”—and I knew that it had something to do with both sides of this issue: getting women into computing and what’s being created.
+The two have to go toget[her.

 **Abbate:**